CompBio-Lab/MESSI_manuscript/docs/report.md

 ----->
 ## Dataset

-We consider multiomics datasetes represented by $P$ omics matrices $X_i$ , where $X_i$ is of dimension $n \times p_i$ ($n$ samples and $p_i$ features) for $i = 1, \dots, P$.
+We consider multiomics dataset represented by $P$ omics matrices $X_i$ , where $X_i$ is of dimension $n \times p_i$ ($n$ samples and $p_i$ features) for $i = 1, \dots, P$.

-The real datasets were retrieved from public sources like TCGA and GEO...
+The real dataset were retrieved from public sources like TCGA [ [citation here] ](citation)  [ [citaiton here] ](citation) with R 4.3.3 and libraries TCGAbiolinks 2.30.4 and GEOquery 2.70.0.

-The real datasets were filtered based on criterias like matched samples (same subjects measured in different omics modalities), not near zero variance with omic measurement.
-These filtering steps were carried in custom R scripts before and within the pipeline execution.
+These dataset were furthered processed to keep matched samples data only (same subjects measured in different omics modalities)
+Furthermore, they are filtered for omics with non zero variance during the pipeline execution, as certain methods would not work if zero variance data was present.
+For a summarized list of real dataset, please refer to table [ [cite the dataset table]](cite).
+Below we present higher level information of dataset studied in this paper.

 ### GSE38609